Conformity

-The Asch Conformity Experiment demonstrates how much influence conformity has on people.
+Solomon Asch, a social psychologist whose obedience research remains among the most influential in psychology, demonstrated the power of conformity through his experiment on line judgment.
+The Asch conformity experiment demonstrates how much influence conformity has on people.
 In a laboratory experiment, Asch asked 50 male students from Swarthmore College in the US to participate in a 'vision test'.
-Asch put a naive participant in a room with seven confederates/stooges in a line judgment task.
-When confronted with the line task, each confederate had already decided what response they would give.
+Asch put a naive participant in a room with seven stooges in a line judgment task.
+When confronted with the line task, each stooge had already decided what response they would give.
 The real members of the experimental group sat in the last position, while the others were pre-arranged experimenters who gave apparently incorrect answers in unison; Asch recorded the last person's answer to analyze the influence of conformity.
-The results were very surprising on average, about one third (32%) of the participants who were placed in this situation sided with the clearly incorrect majority on the critical trials.
+Surprisingly, about one third (32%) of the participants who were placed in this situation sided with the clearly incorrect majority on the critical trials.
 Over the 12 critical trials, about 75% of participants conformed at least once.
+Ash demonstrated in this experiment that people could produce obviously erroneous responses just to conform to a group of similar erroneous responders, this was called normative influence.
 After being interviewed, subjects acknowledged that they did not actually agree with the answers given by others.
-The majority of them, however, believe that groups are wiser or do not want to appear as mavericks and choose to repeat the same obvious misconception.
+The majority of them, however, believed that groups are wiser or did not want to appear as mavericks and chose to repeat the same obvious misconception.
+There is another influence that is sometimes more subtle, called informational influence.
+This is when people turn to others for information to help them make decisions in new or ambiguous situations.
+Most of the time, people were simply conforming to social group norms that they were unaware of, whether consciously or unconsciously, especially through a mechanism called the Chameleon effect.
+This effect is when people unintentionally and automatically mimic others' gestures, posture, and speech style in order to produce rapport and create social interactions that run smoothly (Chartrand & Bargh, 1999).
 It is clear from this that conformity has a powerful effect on human perception and behavior, even to the extent that it can be faked against a person's basic belief system.

-Changing our behaviors to match the responses of others, which is conformity, can be conscious or not.
+Changing one's behaviors to match the responses of others, which is conformity, can be conscious or not.
 People have an intrinsic tendency to unconsciously imitate other's behaviors such as gesture, language, talking speed, and other actions of the people they interact with.
 There are two other main reasons for conformity: informational influence and normative influence.
 People display conformity in response to informational influence when they believe the group is better informed, or in response to normative influence when they are afraid of rejection.
 When the advocated norm could be correct, the informational influence is more important than the normative influence, while otherwise the normative influence dominates.